trustingiot/kiri/README.md

      device$ tail -f /var/log/kura-log # api.init() done

-After a few seconds, execute the coordinator to create a IOTA milestone.

-     local$ ./coordinator.sh <device> <port> # ./coordinator.sh 192.168.1.100 14700

 After that you can use your wallet, log into one of your seeds, and attach addresses until you see your full balance.